patrick-crawford/WebProgrammingForAppsAndServices/docs/Pages-Routing/layouts-and-pages.md

 export default MyApp;
 ```

-If we browse the site now, we should see a common navigation bar with links to all our newly created routes.
+4. Navigate to the website.
+You will see a common navigation bar with links to all our newly created routes.

 > **NOTE**: It is also possible to configure layouts on a page-by-page basis.
 See the [official documentation](https://nextjs.org/docs/basic-features/layouts#per-page-layouts) for more information.